Why are extreme temperatures important?

 The Intergovernmental Panel on Climate Change (IPCC) concluded in 2013 that “It is very likely that anthropogenic forcing has contributed to the observed changes in the frequency and intensity of daily temperature extremes on the global scale since the mid-20th century.”

 The indices presented on this page measure the frequency (TN10p) and intensity (TNn) of cold spells, and so changes in these are very likely to have come from the emission of greenhouse gases and other human activities with impacts on our climate.
-At the time of the last IPCC assessment, no such conclusion could be drawn about the duration of cold periods (CSDI).

 Find out more?